 - ‘A’ is reserved for those who demonstrate extraordinary performance as determined by the instructor.

 - ‘A-’ is awarded only for excellent performance.

 - ‘B+’ and ‘B’ are awarded for good performance.

 - ‘B-‘, ‘C+’, ‘C’, and ‘C-’ are awarded for adequate but substandard performance.

 - ‘D+’, ‘D’, and ‘D-’ are not awarded at the graduate level.

 - ‘F’ indicates the student’s failure to satisfactorily complete the course work.
 If laboratory work is part of a course in which an ‘F’ is received, both the lecture and laboratory work must be repeated unless the instructor in the course indicates otherwise.
 If the course is not required for graduation, it need not be repeated; the grade, however, remains on the transcript and is calculated into the grade point average.

-- ‘I’ (Incomplete) indicates the instructor is not prepared to give a final grade for the course because of some justifiable delay in the student’s completion of specific course work.
-An Incomplete-Grade Form must be filed with the Office of the Registrar within 5 business days of the last scheduled class meeting.
-A final grade is submitted to the Registrar’s Office by the instructor after grading the student’s completed work, provided it is done within the agreed time frame.
-In the event that the work is not completed within the agreed time frame and no grade is reported four weeks after the start of the following semester, a grade of ‘F’ replaces the ‘I’ on the student’s transcript.
+- An ‘I’ (Incomplete) grade is used when the instructor is not prepared to give a final grade for the course because of some justifiable delay in the student’s completion of specific course work.
+Both the instructor and the student should complete the Incomplete Grade Contract and submit it to the Registrar’s office within 5 business days of the last scheduled class meeting.
+A final grade is submitted to the Registrar’s Office by the instructor after grading the student’s completed work.
+All work must be completed and the final grade submitted within four weeks after the start of the following semester.
+In the event that the work is not completed within this time frame, a grade of ‘F’ replaces the ‘I’ on the student’s transcript.